LESIA - Observatoire de Paris

 Who are we ?

-The LESIA (Laboratory of Space Studies and Instrumentation in Astrophysics) is one of the five Scientific Departments of the Observatory of Paris.
-It is also a CNRS Laboratory (mixed Reasearh Unit of CNRSUMR 8109).
-LESIA is associated with the University Pierre Pierre et Marie Curie - Paris 6 (UFR de Physique 925, Institut de la Vision) and with the University Paris-Diderot-Paris 7 (UFR de Physique et UFR Sciences de la Terre, de l’Environnement et des Planètes - STEP).
+The LESIA (Laboratory of Space Studies and Instrumentation in Astrophysics) is one of the five Scientific Departments of the Paris Observatory.
+It is also a CNRS Laboratory (mixed Research Unit of CNRS – UMR 8109).

 The permanent staff is composed of: